 Turtle struggles with an identity problem.
-How many people in our present culture do the same?
-Race, gender, and other attributes have become the most important defining characteristics for many.
-This is what naturally happens when people move away from God.
+Many people in our present culture do the same.
+Apart from God, attributes like race, gender, and wealth, become the most important defining characteristics.

-Turtle was so focused on himself that he had virtually no ability to be a friend to Grasshopper.
+Turtle is so focused on himself that he has virtually no ability to be a friend to Grasshopper.
 Love of self also interferes with our ability to love God.
-Starting with Adam and Eve, we humans have wanted to be God rather than worship God.
 The philosopher Friedrich Nietzsche gave us a perfect example of this sinful attitude when he said, "There cannot be a God because if there were one, I could not believe that I was not He."

 Our true worth is found only in relationship to God.
-God calls us to die to ourselves so we can live for him.
+Scripture tells us to die to ourselves and live for Christ.
+"I have been crucified with Christ, and I no longer live, but Christ lives in me," wrote the apostle Paul (Galatians 2:28).
 Jesus said, "Whoever does not take his cross and follow me is not worthy of me" (Matthew 10:38).
 God's love is reveled in passages of Scripture such as 2 Corinthians 5:21: "God made him who had no sin to be sin for us, so that in him we might become the righteousness of God."

-There's nothing wrong with an enjoyable vacation, positive recognition, success in a venture, and so on.
-But none of these things brings lasting happiness.
+There's nothing wrong with an enjoyable vacation, positive recognition, material success, etc. But none of these things brings lasting happiness.
 They all depend on circumstances, and circumstances always change.
 In the fable, Owl thinks he is an expert on happiness.
 But when Mole decides to change advice givers, Owl goes into a slump because his happiness depends on circumstances.